OctopusDeploy/docs/docs/deploying-applications/variables/variable-templates.md

  |
 | --- | --- | --- |
 | Options | (Only applies when Data type: Drop down)
-This defines the list of options available for the user to select from the drop down list.Â
+This defines the list of options available for the user to select from the drop down list.

 Enter each option on a new line.
 Use | to separate values and display text.
  |